-Visualizing Unit Spikes#
+Visualizing Neuronal Unit Spikes#

 In our files, the data contains a spike train array for each putative neuron.
-These are arrays of timestamps that a neuron spikes.
+These are arrays of timestamps when a neuron spikes.
 Since neurons spike different numbers of times and during different times, it would be difficult to analyze many neurons together with the data in this form.
 One way to solve this is to make a 3-Dimensional spike matrix.
 This is a 3D array with the dimensions neurons, time, and trials.
 The spike matrix consists of time bins which contain the count of spikes at each time, for each neuron, and for each trial.
-The spike matrix can be slices or averaged to produce useful 2D plots, or can be plugged in to more complex analysis.
+The spike matrix can be sliced or averaged to produce useful 2D plots, or can be plugged in to more complex analysis.
 One application of this can be seen in Statistically Testing Spike Responses to Stimulus.

 Environment Setup#